ronishi1/Maze-Runner/README.md

 When I asked to create a list of directions for the maze, beginning at the starting location and ending at the goal.
 The recursive abstraction can create a list of direction for the maze one legal position closer to the goal.
 ## base case
+The starting location is the goal i.e. the goal has been reached.
 ## English or pseudocode description of algorithm
 ## class(es), with fields and methods
 ## version*n* wish list